Pennyroyal – one of the most versatile mosquito repellent plants to grow

-Six mosquito repelling plants to grow in your garden – these plants also repel other biting insects such as: gnats, ticks & fleas; and some of the plants protect other plants from aphids & mites etc.
+Six insect and mosquito repellent plants to grow – includes plants that repel mosquitoes and other insects such as gnats, ticks & fleas; and plants that protect other plants from aphids & mites etc.

-Planting some mosquito repellent plants provide a great opportunity to get out in the garden and plant some plants which are a perfect mix of beauty and functionality.
+Planting and growing insect and mosquito repellent plants provide a great opportunity to get out in the garden and plant some plants which are a perfect mix of beauty and functionality.
 Some people are sceptical about using plants to repel insects, whilst others are 100% convinced of the insect repelling properties of many garden plants.
-Afterall the number one best selling barbecue/garden insect products are citronella candles that are made from citronella grass.

 The thing is – if you take natural plant based insect repellents out of the equation; the only really option is DEET based products.
 There are serious health concerns about the toxic effects of DEET as it is absorbed into the body through your skin.
 Children are thought to be most at risk from side effects, as children’s skin absorbs more DEET than an adult’s.
 Sure, DEET has its place and it is even vital in certain situations and locations, but I think it is always worthwhile to also consider natural cures and solutions rather than just reaching for the pharmaceutical option each and every time.